 Americans are generous gift givers and according to 2017 National Retail Federation data, spend an average $1,000 on gifts.
 In 2018, total retail sales in November and December hit a staggering $717.45 billion.
-Gift giving is a strong tradition in the US, and of course we always think an ornament or two should be included!
+Gift giving is a strong tradition in the US, and of course we always think an ornament, like our Santa With Face Mask ornament, should be included!

 4. Xmas isn’t as pagan as we thought.

 It’s commonly thought that “Xmas” was an attempt to take Christ out of Christmas, but not so.
 As far back as the first century "Christianity" was spelled “Xianity”.
 In the Greek alphabet, “X”, or “Chi”, is the first letter of "Christ" and served as a symbolic stand-in.
 By 1551, the holiday was called "Xtemmas" but eventually shortened to “Xmas," so don’t fret, “Xmas” is just as Christian as the word Christmas.